WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 *Note for [absolute beginners](https://www.youtube.com/watch?v=r8NZa9wYZ_U).
 All `npm` as well as `webpack` commands are executed while being `cd`-ed in this projects 'master directory'.
 You can do it while being somewhere else via `npm --prefix ${DIRNAME} install ${DIRNAME}` though.
 RTFM@NPM / ask.*

-## Set up webpack so that we can simply build JavaScript file
+## Install webpack

 Install webpack and save to dev dependencies

 ```sh
 npm install webpack --save-dev
 ```

+## Configure webpack so that we can simply build Hello World

 Fill in webpack configuration file.
 Please always use ES6 in webpack config files.